barrelstrength/sprout-docs/docs/email/template-overrides.md

+---
+date: 2018-06-25
+description: Sprout Email gives you 100% control over your email templates using the Template Overrides.
+---

 # Template Overrides

 Sprout Email gives you 100% control over your email templates using the Template Overrides.
 If you wish to reuse your Template Overrides on multiple projects, you can create [Custom Email Templates](./custom-email-templates.md).